MarcAnt01/ACSwitch/README.md

   commit (please don't mind it, I need this feature personally).

-* Run `./build.sh`, this is a wrapper script around other scripts that may patch source files, compile acc binaries and pack a flashable zip out of 'em.
+* Run `./build.sh`, this is a wrapper script around other scripts that may patch source files, compile acs binaries and pack a recovery flashable zip from 'em.
   If you need just the binaries, get them out of it.

 ## Legal